-Millions of women over the age of 40 suffer from constipation at menopause.
+Millions of women over 40 suffer from constipation during menopause.
 They wonder what happened, if until recently they went to the bathroom every morning without problems.

-But now, they go days (or weeks) without releasing stool .
-They lose time in the toilet, they feel cramps, they grind their teeth and if they are "lucky" they expel a few small balls of dried poop or watery secretions.
+But now, days (or weeks) go by without releasing stool .
+They waste time on the toilet, they feel cramps, they grind their teeth and if they are “lucky” they expel some balls of dry poop or watery secretions.

-They end up frustrated, tired, sore.
+They end up frustrated, tired, in pain.
 And they abort the mission until the next attempt.

 Here you will learn about the hormonal causes that cause this annoying alteration in your intestinal transit and what actions to take to eradicate it.

 Why does constipation increase during menopause?

 The cause of constipation in menopause is related to hormonal changes, mood and lifestyle.